zammad/zammad-admin-documentation/system/integrations/checkmk/api-reference.rst

 Why would you want to do this?
 Maybe you have only one IT guy, and all system monitoring issues should be automatically assigned to him.
-Or, maybe you’re creating multiple notification rules so that database outages take higher priority than disk space warnings.
+Or, maybe you're creating multiple notification rules so that database outages take higher priority than disk space warnings.

-In most cases, you’ll probably want to set one of the following:
+In most cases, you'll probably want to set one of the following:

 * group
 * owner